They’re messy, you’re clean.

 Make Your Room an Oasis

 Everyone needs a retreat and as long as you keep your own room a space dedicated to your own desires and needs you will have a sanctuary to escape to when the going gets tough.
 Having a place you can call your own in a shared house is so important if square footage and finances allow.
 Design your room to be a nurturing and reflective environment that perfectly captures you.
+With a sleek wall desk, you could even carve out a small workspace for yourself.
 Not only does this give physical space to breathe but also mental space.

 Create a Paper Trail